DannyvanHolten/tvmaze.app/GUIDE.md

 In this guide I will explain why I made choices for some techniques as well as why I omitted some techniques that I think could be useful for the app.

 ## My thought on the assesment
 Oeehh, I kinda like this.
 I am delivering this to you in a state where I think can be still very much improved (as also explained here below).
-It does make me really enthusiastic about all the cool possibilities there are when building for RTL.
+It does make me really enthusiastic about all the cool possibilities there are when building with the TV Maze API.
 I think Media & Video are really interesting parts of the webworld.
 I'm also very interested in seeing how RTL handles their services & the usages of a PWA.

 ## Used techniques